South Africa’s Intelligence Services - A Transition from Apartheid to Democracy

 The use of death squads both inside and outside the security forces was sponsored and initiated by the Bureau for State Security, infamously known as BOSS, the South African Police Security Branch and the South African Defense forces.
 Thousands of anti-apartheid citizens were assassinated under the use of legalized force to suppress riots.
 The assassination units also had the authority to kill unarmed civilians, even their next of kin who might intervene by organizing a legal defense against the assassinations.

 Even white sympathizers (known as radicals and liberals) were intimidated by firebombs, vandalizing of their property and attempted murder.
-In 1976, during the Soweto Revolt which was largely led by high school students, part of the larger nationalist movement, it became a target for the Joint Intelligence Structure, which recommended a policy of eliminating the student leaders by restricting them “physically to such an extent that they are removed from circulation and kept away.”
+In 1976, during the Soweto Revolt which was largely led by high school students, (part of the larger nationalist movement), the revolt became a target for the Joint Intelligence Structure, which recommended a policy of eliminating the student leaders by restricting them “physically to such an extent that they are removed from circulation and kept away.”

 In 1978, Joe Gqabi, a photographer, reporter and member of the African National Congress was gunned down in front of his home.
 The New York Times called Gqabi a nationalist guerilla leader and even reported Robert Mugabe’s statement which accused the South African government of the assassination “as part of a grand design to crush opposition at home and abroad to its racial policies.”